Skip to content

 Sole Traders

-A sole trader is anyone that does business without taking proactive steps to trade through another business structure.
+A sole trader is anyone who does business without taking proactive steps to trade through another business structure.
 In other words, sole traders are the default business structures for individuals running their own businesses.

 Limited Liability